 It receives evidence from earlier clauses, including:

-It then feeds outputs into:
+It then feeds evidence and decisions into:

 Auditors should see Clause 9 as the EMS evidence-and-decision loop.
 It checks whether the system is doing what it was designed to do.